Ricky’s talks about how his Gran’s dementia diagnosis impacts his whole family and why he is supporting the ‘We live with dementia’ campaign.

 If this happens, it is a good idea to discuss it with a professional, as it is as important that both partners consent to any sexual activity that takes place.

-If you would like to speak to a dementia specialist Admiral Nurse about sex and intimacy or any other aspect of dementia, please call our free Helpline on 0800 888 6678 (Monday-Friday 9am-9pm, Saturday and Sunday 9am-5pm, every day except 25th December) or email email@example.com.
+To speak to a dementia specialist Admiral Nurse about sex and intimacy or any other aspect of dementia, please call our free Dementia Helpline on 0800 888 6678 (Monday-Friday 9am-9pm, Saturday and Sunday 9am-5pm, every day except 25th December), email email@example.com or you can pre-book a phone or video call with an Admiral Nurse.